With cold weather coming in Hodgenville, you may be questioning when you should cover your outdoor air conditioner. Of if you have to cover it at all.

 Cover Your Air Conditioner During Fall

-A breathable canvas cover will block leaves, nuts and other rubbish from dropping into your unit.
+A breathable canvas cover will stop leaves, nuts and other waste from getting into your equipment.

 Related: Tips for Cleaning Your System